 WHAT IS CAR-SHARING?

-Conveniently, vehicles are located on campus: VRTUCAR/zipcar – Lot P4 (near the O’Train Station) and zipcar – Lot P2 (Unicentre)/Lot P17 (Residence Commons).
-And…if you can’t find a vehicle that suits your needs from the on-campus car-share inventory, there are pods of vehicles located nearby!
+Conveniently, vehicles are located on campus: VRTUCAR – Lot P4 (near the O-Train Station) and zipcar – P18 parking garage on 2nd level.
+And if you can’t find a vehicle that suits your needs from the on-campus car-share inventory, there are pods of vehicles located nearby!

 According to a City of Ottawa report, owning and operating a motor vehicle can cost up to $10,000 annually.
 The average vehicle spends more than 95 per cent of the day parked and not used.
 When you car-share, you only pay for the time you use the vehicle.